 6 tasty snacks for a crowd

-- Guacamole: Rich, creamy guacamole is the perfect balancing dish to tame the chili flavor in a spicy margarita!
+- Guacamole: Rich, creamy avocado is the perfect balancing dish to tame the chili flavor in a spicy margarita!

-- Green Salsa: Refreshing Salsa Verde is another wonderful, cooling snack for spicy drinks!
+- Chips and Salsa: Refreshing Salsa Verde or restaurant-style pico are wonderful, cooling snack options for spicy drinks!

-- Corn Salsa: Juicy, slightly citrusy Corn Salsa works particularly well with tequila cocktails!
+- Corn: Juicy, slightly citrusy Corn Salsa, Mexican rice with corn, or a tomato avocado corn salad works particularly well with tequila cocktails!

 - Corn on the Cob: Mexican corn on the cob, also known as Elotes, perfectly plays up the flavors in this spicy, sweet cocktail!

-- Ceviche: Citrusy ceviche is a heavenly light, yet satisfying pairing option that lets the flavors in this margarita shine!
+- Ceviche: Citrusy fish ceviche or ceviche with shrimp is a heavenly light, yet satisfying pairing option that lets the flavors in this margarita shine!
 If your looking to transform it into a more complete meal, try serving your ceviche over coconut rice!

 - Spicy Tuna: Raw fish such as spicy tuna or sushi and sashimi are an delicious pairing option!